DURHAM BEE CITY USA

-The Durham Bee City Committee is a volunteer group that promotes and facilitates the education, conservation and prosperity of our native and honeybee populations in and near Durham County.
-This group has been partnering with Keep Durham Beautiful and other individuals, organizations and local businesses since 2015 in an endeavor to facilitate the official designation of Durham as an official Bee City USA by our City Council.
+The Durham Bee City Committee is a volunteer group that promotes and facilitates the education, conservation, and prosperity of our native and honeybee populations in and near Durham County.
+This group has been partnering with Keep Durham Beautiful and other individuals, organizations and local businesses since 2015 and received the official designation of Durham as in an official Bee City USA on June 6, 2016.

 The Durham Bee City Committee currently consists of:

-- Joanne Andrews, Mz.
+Joanne Andrews, Mz.
 Polly Nator, 2015 Beaver Queen: http://beaverlodgelocal1504.org

 Paula Alexander: Burt’s Bees: http://www.burtsbees.com

-Lee Moore Crawford, Lee attracting birds and bees: http://leeattractingbirds.blogspot.com
+Lee Moore Crawford, Lee attracting birds and bees: https://www.hanaleenc.com/

 Diane Currier: Honeygirl Meadery: http://honeygirlmeadery.com

-- Tania Dautlick and Erin Victor: Keep Durham Beautiful: http://keepdurhambeautiful.org
+Tania Dautlick: Keep Durham Beautiful: http://keepdurhambeautiful.org

-- Margaret Sands: Triangle Land Conservancy: http://www.triangleland.org
+Deja Smith: Triangle Land Conservancy: http://www.triangleland.org

-- Cheralyn Schmidt: Durham County Cooperative Extension: http://durham.ces.ncsu.edu
+Ashley Troth: Durham County Cooperative Extension: http://durham.ces.ncsu.edu

-- Matthew Yearout: The Durham County Bee Keepers: http://www.durhambeekeepers.org
+Matthew Yearout: The Durham County Bee Keepers: http://www.durhambeekeepers.org

 For more information about Durham Bee City USA meetings, contact: Joanne Andrews: email@example.com

-Durham Bee Keeping Resources:
+Bee Keeping Resources: